VIATICAL SETTLEMENTS VS LIFE SETTLEMENTS

 How to Choose a Viatical or Life Settlement Company

-When looking at selling your life insurance policy, you’ll work with either a provider, broker, or settlement company (in some cases, you may work with a combination of these options).
-A settlement provider is the third-party that purchases the life insurance policy from the policyholder, occasionally, a provider also happens to be an investor.
+When looking at selling your life insurance policy, you’ll work with either a provider, broker, or settlement company.
+A settlement provider is a third-party that purchases the life insurance policy from the policyholder.
+In most cases, the policy will be resold to institutional investors not available to the general public.
+Occasionally, a provider may choose to hold the policy until maturity instead of reselling it.
 When you’re looking for a settlement provider—always make sure that the company is legitimate.
 This means that they need to have the proper documents and licenses to purchase life insurance policies on behalf of institutional stockholders.
 For a company to facilitate the transfer of even a single third-party life insurance policy, it should be a licensed settlement provider.

-Settlement companies will also use their associations with providers and brokers to help you get the maximum value for your case.
+Settlement companies will also use their associations with providers and investors to help you get a fast, fair settlement for your case.
 It’s important to choose a trusted and qualified settlement company because you want to ensure they have experts who will get you the most money from selling your life insurance policy.

 Get More Information to Pursue a Life or Viatical Settlement